Housing group sues six Southern California cities over failure to plan for housing.

 Enforcing these laws has been a major focus for the organization over the last year, and it has approached around 50 cities in Southern California to discuss their compliance with the law.
 Later in 2022, the focus will shift to the Bay Area and other parts of the state, as those regions complete their housing elements.
 The nonprofit typically offers to forgo litigation against cities that are willing to acknowledge the state law penalties for failing to adopt a housing element.

-The organization's lawsuits against Bradbury, La Habra Heights, Lagna Hills, South Pasadena and Vernon fault those cities for failing to adopt updated housing elements by the state mandated deadline.
+The organization's lawsuits against Bradbury, La Habra Heights, Laguna Hills, South Pasadena and Vernon fault those cities for failing to adopt updated housing elements by the state mandated deadline.
 These cities were chosen for being far behind their peers in the housing element process, having demonstrated a hostility toward adequate housing planning or both.

 In prior housing element cycles, without litigation, some cities have allowed the process of developing their housing elements to drag on for years after the state law deadlines.
 For example, the City of La Habra Heights did not develop its 2013 housing element until 2020.
 Many Southern California cities have prioritized other non-urgent matters, including implementing policies to limit housing production, while putting off the housing element process.